Areallycoolusername/Gulp-lang/README.md

     pi<1000C:\FolderName\File.gu'i is less than 100'pC:\FolderName\File.gu i is less than 1000

-This program actually checks if i is less than 100, not 1000.
+This program is supposed to check if i is less than 100, not 1000.
 The extra 0 is a command that opens a file at a directory and writes something in it.
-In order to simplify this code, you have to seperate the two zeros with a p. e.g
+In order to simplify this code, you have to seperate the two zeros with a semicolon. e.g

-    pi<100p0C:\FolderName\File.gu'i is less than 100'pC:\FolderName\File.gu i is less than 1000
+    pi<100;0C:\FolderName\File.gu'i is less than 100'pC:\FolderName\File.gu'i is less than 1000'

 This would give the desired output, "i is less than 100".
 # Loops
-There are no built in while and for loops in Gulp.
+There are no built in while or for loops in Gulp.
 However, there is a loop that takes an integer at the beginning of the loop, executes the given instructions in the loop, decrements the integer, and repeats this until the number has reached 0. e.g

     ow32(3w)

 This program prints the integer 32, three times.
-While the other loops arent in this language, they can be implemented using the goto instructions that are in Gulp.
-These commands are "v", which labels a section of code with a name for goto, and "w", which jumps to the specified label.
-Here is a while loop that prints integers 1 to 10.
+Other types of loops can be implemented using the goto instructions that are present in Gulp.
+These commands are "v", which labels a section of code with a name that can be referenced later, and "w", which jumps to the specified label.

+Here is a "while" loop that prints integers 1 to 10.

     oc1vspc<11cc+ws

 This  program declares variable c with value 1.
-Then, it label s the rest of code wkth the name "s".
+Then, it labels the rest of code with the name "s."
 The program checks if c is less than 11.
 If it is, then c is printed and incremented, and the program jumps back to the beginning of the if statement.